Navidea Biopharmaceuticals Inc. (NAVB) Shares Rise Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Navidea Biopharmaceuticals Inc. (NAVB) is $8.00, The public float for NAVB is 22.27M, and currently, short sellers hold a 2.56% ratio of that floaft.
-The average trading volume of NAVB on July 03, 2023 was 5.85M shares.
+The average price point forecasted by analysts for Navidea Biopharmaceuticals Inc. (NAVB) is $8.00, The public float for NAVB is 22.27M, and currently, short sellers hold a 2.56% ratio of that float.
+The average trading volume of NAVB on July 10, 2023 was 6.28M shares.

 NAVB’s Market Performance